WhiteboxHub/classroom-cicd-jenkins/automate-to-eks.md

-# Automated Deployment to Amazon EKS using Jenkins & ECR 🚀
+# Automated Deployment to Amazon EKS using Jenkins

 ## Prerequisites ✅
 Ensure you have the following installed and configured: